coverclock/com-diag-diminuto/README.md

 # Features

-Given a feature I call Foo (or foo),
+Given a feature I call Foo (or sometimes foo),
 * its public API will be defined in
 ```inc/com/diag/diminuto/diminuto_foo.h```;
 * its private (internal) API, if one exists, will be defined in